I’m Michelle van Andel, the maker of Triskel Pottery.

 I want the elements and simplicity to show in my work.
 I want to keep the process as basic as possible, and also my forms as simple, but beautiful as possible.
 I use natural colors, and I like it when you see that the kiln made the glazes move, it’s a kind of souvenir from the extreme heat it went through.
 I like to keep the clay partly unglazed, so the user has a direct contact with the clay.
 I love the feeling of the rough clay warmed by tea or coffee.

-I hope my cups invite you to take them with both hands and enjoy the moment.
+I hope my cups invite you to take them with both hands and to enjoy the moment.

 I try to use clay bodies that have some texture, are beautiful to see, and can be fired to at least 1220ºC.
 They need to fully vitrify, so they are practical to use.